amomen9/PostgreSQL/Backup/simple systemd Backup Automation/patroni.md

 if [ $(ip -4 addr show $(ip -br link | awk '$1 != "lo" {print $1}' | tail -1) | grep -oP '(?<=inet\s)\d+(\.\d+){3}' | wc -l) -ne 2 ]; then
-	echo "Exiting. $BACKUP_TYPE backup process was skipped because this is not the primary replica." exitscript 0 fi
+	echo "Warning!
+Exiting: $BACKUP_TYPE backup process was skipped because this is not the primary replica." exitscript 0 fi
 # Full backup will be only taken from the primary replica in a replication cluster according to the policies.
 A secondary replica however can